-The U.S. government continues to focus on discretionary spending, entitlements, tax, and other initiatives to stimulate the economy, create jobs, and reduce the deficit.
-The current presidential administration and Congress will likely continue to debate the size and expected growth of the U.S. federal budget as well as the defense budget over the next few years and balance decisions regarding defense, homeland security, and other federal spending priorities in a constrained fiscal environment imposed by the Budget Control Act of 2011 (Budget Act), which, in part, reduces defense spending by a minimum of \$487 billion over a ten-year period that began in fiscal year 2012.
+The U.S. government continues to focus on discretionary spending, tax, and other initiatives to control spending and reduce the deficit.
+The president's administration and Congress will likely continue to debate the size and expected growth of the U.S. federal budget as well as the defense budget over the next few years and balance decisions regarding defense, homeland security, and other federal spending priorities in a constrained fiscal environment imposed by the various Budget Control Acts since 2011.
+On March 1, 2013, the sequestration of appropriations was implemented by the federal government.
+The Bipartisan Budget Act of 2013 set overall discretionary spending for the 2014 fiscal year at \$1.012 trillion-about halfway between the Senate budget level of \$1.058 trillion and the House budget level of \$967 billion.
+The agreement provided \$63 billion in sequester relief over two years, split evenly between defense and non-defense programs.